-A Clemson University study released today by The Everglades Foundation (The Foundation) confirms that construction of the proposed EAA Reservoir south of Lake Okeechobee will generate more than 39,000 jobs and provide economic benefits of $20 billion – an 8-to-1 return on the project’s $2.47 billion cost.
+Clemson University researchers, through a study released today by The Everglades Foundation (The Foundation), confirm that construction of the proposed EAA Reservoir south of Lake Okeechobee will generate more than 39,000 jobs and provide economic benefits of $20 billion – an 8-to-1 return on the project’s $2.47 billion cost.

 “The South Reservoir is clearly a project with benefits vastly outweighing costs,” wrote Dr. Michael Maloney, professor emeritus at Clemson University and the principal investigator in the study.
 “At a construction cost of $2.47 billion, the South Reservoir is a no-brainer…the longer the project is put off, the more it will cost to build.”